-After seeing the coffee culture around the world, V G Siddhartha decided to open Cafe Coffee Day by starting the first branch of this chain in 2016 in Bangalore.
-With the quirky and refreshing tagline, ‘A lot can happen over a cup of coffee.’
-Cafe Coffee Day touched the hearts of millions of Indians.
+After seeing the coffee culture around the world, V. G. Siddhartha decided to open Cafe Coffee Day by starting the first branch of this chain in 2016 in Bangalore.
+With the quirky and refreshing tagline, ‘A lot can happen over a cup of coffee, Cafe Coffee Day touched the hearts of millions of Indians.
 It became the favorite hangout for the youngsters.
-This place was filled with the aroma of coffee and love, where a few moments turned into beautiful memories.
+This place was filled with the aroma of coffee and love, and a few moments turned into beautiful memories.

-But when the news ‘Death by suicide’ of V G Siddhartha, the founder of Cafe coffee day surfaced, it was a shocker for all, In his typewritten suicide note, Siddhartha seemed to be apologizing for “failing to create the right profitable business model.” and he addressed himself as a ‘failed entrepreneur’.
-Debt crisis and the harassment following the same had pushed him to this decision.
+But when the news of the death by suicide of V G Siddhartha, the founder of Cafe Coffee Day, surfaced, it was a shocker for all.
+In his typewritten suicide note, Siddhartha seemed to be apologizing for “failing to create the right profitable business model,” and he addressed himself as a ‘failed entrepreneur’.
+The debt crisis and the harassment following it had pushed him to this decision.

-When many speculated that the company would fall after the demise of it’s founder, Malavika Hegde, wife of Siddhartha came like the knight in shining armor.
-While many believed the company would not recover, she took over the reins and shattered all those at a crucial juncture and scripted an amazing saga of resurrection.
+When many speculated that the company would fall after the demise of its founder, Cafe Coffee Day founder Malavika Hegde, wife of Siddhartha, came like a knight in shining armor.
+While many believed the company would not recover, she took over the reins, shattered all those at a crucial juncture, and scripted an amazing saga of resurrection.